 About our data

-The data on Discover Uni are official statistics created for this purpose.
-This page explains where that data comes from and the approach we take to publishing it.
+This page explains where the data comes from and the approach we take to publishing it.

-The National Student Survey (NSS) is an annual survey which allows final year students to provide feedback about their experience at university or college.
+The National Student Survey (NSS) is an annual survey which asks final year students to provide feedback about their experience at university or college.
 The results are used by universities and colleges to improve the student experience and can also help applicants to decide between courses.

 The survey is run by Ipsos MORI on behalf of the UK higher education funding and regulatory bodies.